Skip to main content

 note

 Portworx Backup supports object lock from release version 2.2.0.
-For more information, refer to S3 Object Lock in Portworx Backup.
+For more information, see S3 Object Lock in Portworx Backup.
 You need the permissions listed below to check if the bucket configured in the backup location supports object lock.
 If you are upgrading to Portworx Backup 2.2.0 from any lower version, ensure that the following object lock related permissions are enabled in the AWS web console:

 • s3:GetBucketObjectLockConfiguration